nzimm/LASP-CTF-2019/level11/objective.md

 - You can print arbitrary binary data using python2 print statements like:
   `python2 -c "print 'ABCD' + b'\xde\xad\xbe\xef'"`

-- GDB is a pain to use, feel free to ask for help if you need a starting point.
+- GDB is a pain to learn, feel free to ask for help if you need a starting point.
   After getting your bearings, you'll start figuring out the stack best by trying different inputs and examining the stack.